 The Women’s Group meets quarterly to discuss issues and concerns associated to being a female attorney in the current legal marketplace.
 Topics addressed in the past include business development techniques for women and work-life balance.
 In addition, the Women’s Group has co-sponsored a variety of women’s business networking events.

 Tressler has a mentoring program designed to provide individual guidance to all associates.
-In addition to reporting to a supervising attorney, each new associate is assigned a partner who serves in the role of mentor.
+In addition to reporting to a supervising attorney, each new associate is assigned a partner who serves as a mentor.
 In order to foster communication and bolster the mentor-mentee relationship, the individual partner serving as the mentor for an associate is not in the associate’s reporting chain for billable work at the firm.
 We have found that the structure of our mentoring program provides significant cross-mentoring for all of our professionals throughout the firm as people of various backgrounds learn more about each other.

 Associate Liaison Committee